TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 for a couple of different datasets.
 The charts are initially rendered on the client side where they can be tweaked and sent to the server for server-side rendering.
-The server side runs the client-side JS in a headless JxBrowser instance to render the charts and export them to the PNG format.
+The server side runs the client-side JS in a headless JxBrowser instance to render the charts and export them to PNG format.

 #### Client side

 The client side of the application is a simple web page that displays the dataset information and provides the necessary controls for tweaking and exporting the charts.
 The client side is implemented in JavaScript and uses the [Chart.js][chart.js] library to render the charts.
-The app is styled using [Material 3][material] components.
+The app is styled with [Material 3][material] components.

 #### Server side

-The server side of the application is a Micronaut web server that uses the JxBrowser library to render charts as images on the server side.
+The server side of the application is a [Micronaut][micronaut] web server that uses the JxBrowser library to render charts as images on the server side.
 Using the client-side chart-drawing code, the server generates a widget that represents a rendered chart and exports it to PNG format with the help of JxBrowser:
 ```java
 browser.navigation()
        .loadUrlAndWait("generated-widget.html");